RasmusBruhn/termite-dmg/README.md

 - Removed default values from constructor for Structs and instead added static methods for constructors of all the fields with default values.
-- Added a from_value static template method for termite::Node to convert any data model back into a node
+- Added a from_value static template method for termite::Node to convert any data model back into a node.

 ### Minor changes